-Sit Ups (Ab Crunches): Have someone hold your feet or put your feet under the sofa.
+- Sit Ups (Ab Crunches): Have someone hold your feet or put your feet under the sofa.
 You may also use a workout bench and lay on your back and do sit ups this way.

-Leg Lifts: Standing in an upright position, lift the legs upwards while bending at the knee, and raise the leg as high as you can unassisted.
+- Leg Lifts: Standing in an upright position, lift the legs upwards while bending at the knee, and raise the leg as high as you can unassisted.

-Step Ups and Downs: Use a flight of stairs in the home.
+- Step Ups and Downs: Use a flight of stairs in the home.
 Step up one stair, then down one, then up two, and, then down two, etc.

-Low Back Pull Ups: The lower back requires strengthening, too, as you lose belly and hip fat.
+- Low Back Pull Ups: The lower back requires strengthening, too, as you lose belly and hip fat.
 Lean over a weight bench seat in an angled position at the waist, cross your arms over your chest, and pull yourself upright.

+Avoid over exerting yourself too quickly.
+It is better to do one or two sets of each exercise, and then move on to the next one.
+As you become stronger, you can increase the number of sets.
 Exercising should not be done on a daily basis.
 The muscles need time to rest.
 It is suggested to do exercises two or three times a week, every other day.
 On the off days, focus on cardiovascular training, like walking or jogging.
 Lastly, no regimen would be complete without the proper diet.
 Ideally, you should eat five to seven small meals and snacks throughout the day.
 For snacks, try nutrition bars, since they have vitamins, minerals, and protein your body needs.